Automattic/wordpress-activitypub/readme.txt

 For reasons of data protection, it is not possible to see the followers of other users.

 == Changelog ==

+= 2.5.0 =

+* Added: WebFinger cors header
+* Added: WebFinger Content-Type
+* Added: The Fediverse creator of a post to OpenGraph
+* Improved: Try to lookup local users first for Enable Mastodon Apps
+* Improved: Send also Announces for deletes
+* Improved: Load time by adding `count_total=false` to `WP_User_Query`
+* Fixed: Several WebFinger issues
+* Fixed: Redirect issue for Application user
+* Fixed: Accessibilty issues with missing screen-reader-text on User overview page

 = 2.4.0 =